WP-Launchpad/take-off/README.md

 ```

 ## Usage
-To initialize the porject run the following command: `initialize`.
+To initialize the project run the following command: `initialize`.

 On the command the following options are available:
 | Option        | Short option | Value              | Default | Description                                                                 |